tanliyon/gym-xiangqi/CONTRIBUTING.md

 ## Issues

-Sharing issues are very valuable to this project.
+Issues are very valuable to this project.

   - Ideas are a valuable source of contributions others can make
   - Problems show where this project is lacking